prajwal967/Twitter-Extraction-and-Generation/README.md

 # Introduction to Deep Learning for Natural Language Processing (Twitter Data)

-This repo accompanies the *Introduction to Deep Learning for Natural Language Processing* workshop to explain the core concepts of deep learning with emphasis on classifying text as the application. `Python` is used
+This repo accompanies the *Introduction to Deep Learning for Natural Language Processing* to explain the core concepts of deep learning with emphasis on classifying text as the application. `Python` is used

 ## Overview